EstateJS/sites/docs/docs/getting-started/2-installation.md

 # Installation

-Estate is a hosted cloud platform and a set of npm packages.

 :::tip
 Use the [Fast Track](/#fast-track) to understand Estate in *15 minutes*⏱!
 Use the [Playground](getting-started/playground) to try Estate directly in your browser!